The spinor bundle on loop space: The Lagrangian 2-gerbe

-\begin{construction} One way multiplicative bundle gerbes arise is from central extensions of the loop group $LG$.
+\begin{construction} One way multiplicative bundle gerbes over $G$ arise is from central extensions of the loop group $LG$.
 Let

-be a central extension by $\U(1)$, meaning that $\widetilde{LG}$ is a central extension of Fr\'echet Lie groups which is locally trivial principal as $\U(1)$-bundle.
-Recall \cite[Def.~3.4]{WaldorfSpinString} that a \emph{(multiplicative) fusion product} on $\widetilde{LG}$ is a group homomorphism
+be a central extension by $\U(1)$, meaning that $\smash{\widetilde{LG}}$ is a central extension of Fr\'echet Lie groups which is locally trivial principal as $\U(1)$-bundle.
+Recall \cite[Def.~3.4]{WaldorfSpinString} that a \emph{(multiplicative) fusion product} on $\smash{\widetilde{LG}}$ is a group homomorphism

 of Lie groups over $PG^{[3]}$ that is the identity on the copy of $\U(1)$ canonically contained on both sides and that is associative over $PG^{[4]}$.
-Here $\widetilde{LG}_{ij}$ denotes the pullback of the central extension along the map $PG^{[3]} \to PG^{[2]} \to LG$, where the second arrow is the cup map \eqref{CupMap} and the first is projection onto the indicated factors.
-It can be shown that if $G$ is semisimple and simply connected, there exists a unique fusion product on any central extension of $LG$ (Thm.~3.3.5 \& Lemma~2.3.2 of \cite{LudewigWaldorfLoopGroups}).
+Here $\smash{\widetilde{LG}_{ij}}$ denotes the pullback of the central extension along the map $PG^{[3]} \to PG^{[2]} \to LG$, where the second arrow is the cup map \eqref{CupMap} and the first map is the projection onto the $i$-th and $j$-th factor.